 - More aggressive, snappy, punchy impacts and explosion design that comes through in the mix better and makes throwing projectiles at enemies more satisfying and responsive.

 - More realism.
 Realism in Magic wooot?
-Yes, by emphasizing the elements that are being wielded and making the sounds more concise and snappier rather than typical, whooshey game sound design.
+Yes, by emphasizing the elements that are being wielded and making the sounds more concise and dynamic rather than typical, whooshey game sound design.

 - Better connection to the visuals such as the timing on icicles getting stuck and exploding after a while or fireball impact sounds that follow the expansion and collapse of the fire.

 - More variation and specific sounds for different spells.
-Before the exact same sound was used for almost all shock related spells, now unique spells have unique sounds.
+For example before the exact same sound was used for almost all shock related spells, now unique spells have unique sounds.

 - Sustained destruction sounds are now more intense when dual cast by adding additional layers.